Mukopaje/officedocs/docs/source/deals.rst

    :description: Start sending & receiving emails inside CRM to have all your sales communication in one place.
    :keywords: projects,invoices,freelancer,deals,leads,crm,estimates,tickets,subscriptions,tasks,contacts,contracts,creditnotes,freelancer office,codecanyon

-Clicking on the “Deals” tab in Workice CRM takes you to our comprehensive CRM, a feature exclusive to our Small Business and Enterprise plans.
+Clicking on the “Deals” tab in CRM takes you to our comprehensive CRM, a feature exclusive to our Small Business and Enterprise plans.

 ..
 TIP:: You can choose the deal view type ie. **Kanban view** or **Table View** by selecting the Table icon on the deals page.